marselgray/natours/README.md

 ### Responsive Design Notes
 **Desktop first vs Mobile first**

 Write CSS code for mobile vs desktop first.
 With desktop you write large and srink.
 Mobile first is the reverse.
 As more and more users are on thier mobiles, mobile first is the better approach.
 You should always keep both mind as people will use both even if one is more heavily used than the other.

 **Max Width and Min Width**

 Media queries dont add any importance or specificity to selectors so code order matters.
 Min widths are used with mobile first approach.

 **Breakpoints**

 The viewpoint width where the design should change.
 There are several practices to selecting breakpoints.
 One should consider the different devices and how they could change in the future.
 The major ones being mobile, ipads, desktop.
+EMs and REMS are NOT affected by a base font style setting

 ### Final Product: